Another appalling decision by a member of the Administrative Appeals Tribunal

 Further to the above, the sponsor, in giving verbal evidence, stated that she feared damage to herself and her son if her husband were required to return to Vietnam.
 The child was young, and according to the sponsor, required the love and care of both parents.
 As adduced by the sponsor, the child suffered from eczema, and her husband helped during the night, presumably with managing the child’s condition.

-The sponsor also stated that she relied on the financial support of her husband being the applicant, who had been the breadwinner of the family.
+The sponsor also stated that she relied on the financial support of her husband, being the applicant, who had been the breadwinner of the family up until that point.
 The sponsor said she had suffered from depression after the birth of the couple’s son and that she would need her husband by her side for emotional support.

 The sponsor further stated that during the period she and the applicant may be separated, should their AAT appeal fail, they would not know when the applicant, or perhaps the entire family, would be able to return to Australia.
 The sponsor described herself as a “weak woman” and that she needed her husband to support her.
-The witness said it is her wish for her husband to remain in Australia to support her.
+The sponsor said that it was her wish for her husband to remain in Australia to support her.

 Further verbal evidence was provided by the mother-in-law and a friend of the applicant, with both testimonies attesting to the genuineness of the sponsor’s relationship with the applicant and the applicant’s status as a supportive father and husband.

-Among the more puzzling of these statements included the Member’s commentary on the risk posed to the sponsor and her child by international travel during the prevailing global pandemic.
+Among the more puzzling of these statements was the Member’s commentary on the risk posed to the sponsor and her child by international travel during the COVID-19 pandemic.